iamu985/dsa/README.md

 LinkedList.append(data): Inserts the item or data at the end of the list LinkedList.pop(data, pointer=0): Deletes the node in the list where the pointer is pointed.
 By default deletes the first node in the list
-LinkedList.printList(): Displays the list LinkedList.length = Returns the length of the list LinkedList.head = Returns the current head or start of the list
+LinkedList.printList(): Displays the list LinkedList.length: Returns the length of the list LinkedList.head: Returns the current head or start of the list